Some posts contain compensated links. Please read this disclaimer for more info.

 I went on the truffle hunt with Miro from Miro Tartufi, and though I did not know what to expect, I was blown away – I was just sad that the boys were not with me to enjoy the excitement that time – so I need to go back to do it again with them in tow.

-Truffles are famous all over the world, and the Istrian truffle has a reputation for fetching some of the highest world prices.
-But, those little fungi are not easy to find – truffle hunting is about patience and of course very well trained dogs.
-On the tour, I followed the dogs for over an hour – zigzagging over the forest and when we found the ‘Istrian Gold’ I am pretty sure I shrieked.
+Truffles are famous worldwide, and the Istrian truffle has a reputation for fetching some of the highest world prices.
+But those little fungi are not easy to find – truffle hunting is about patience and, of course, very well-trained dogs.
+On tour, I followed the dogs for over an hour – zigzagging over the forest, and when we found the ‘Istrian Gold,’ I am pretty sure I shrieked.